Basic Science Physiology

 Filament Main Protein Associated Proteins Function

-Thick Myosin (heavy chains) Myosin light chains, titin (connects to Z-line) Cross-bridge formation; ATPase activity in myosin head
+Thick Myosin (heavy chains) Myosin light chains; titin spans Z-line to M-line (third filament system); provides passive elasticity, anchors thick filament, mechanosensing.
+(Largest known protein.)
+Cross-bridge formation; ATPase activity in myosin head

 Thin Actin (F-actin polymer) Tropomyosin, Troponin complex (T, C, I) Troponin C binds Ca²⁺ → tropomyosin shifts → exposes myosin-binding site